Goto Main Content

 4. A serious instance of other concrete fact sufficient for inferring that the trainee’s moral conduct violates the code of professional ethics.

-An organization or institution appointed to conduct tour manager pre-service training or in-service training shall implement the training program as approved by the Tourism Bureau, and within ten days of the completion of the training shall submit for reference to the Tourism Bureau a list of the trainees’ results and the numbers of trainees who have completed and withdrawn from training.
+An organization or institution appointed to conduct tour manager pre-service training or in-service training shall implement the training program as approved by the Tourism Administration, and within ten days of the completion of the training shall submit for reference to the Tourism Administration a list of the trainees’ results and the numbers of trainees who have completed and withdrawn from training.

-A practicing license for tour managers shall be valid for three years, and application for license replacement shall be filed with the Tourism Bureau or an organization commissioned by the Tourism Bureau before the expiration date.
+A Tour manager license shall be valid for three years.
+Within one year before expiration, an application for license renewal shall be filed with the Tourism Administration or an authorized organization commissioned by the Tourism Administration before the expiration date.

 A tour manager shall practice business in accordance with the tour itinerary and contents arranged by the employing travel agency, and may not make arbitrary changes, except due to force majeure or reasons for which the tour leader is not responsible.

-When practicing business, a tour manager shall wear the practicing license in a visible position on his or her chest to facilitate service contact and inspection by the Tourism Bureau.
+When practicing business, a tour manager shall wear the practicing license in a visible position on his or her chest to facilitate service contact and inspection by the Tourism Administration.

 A tour manager may not evade, obstruct,or reject, and shall provide/present necessary documents, information and/or other articles toan inspection as indicated in the preceding paragraph.